massung/spark/README.md

 * GUI controls and skinning
 * Audio clips

-Once you've gone over the Quickstart and Tutorial, head on over to the [documentation](https://github.com/massung/spark/doc/) section and learn how to do even more!
+Once you've gone over the Quickstart tutorial, head on over to the [documentation](https://github.com/massung/spark/doc/) section and learn how to do even more!